 Monument to the Bandeiras, Granite monument at Ibirapuera Park entrance, São Paulo, Brazil.

-The sculpture portrays Portuguese explorers, Indigenous peoples, Africans, and Mestizos pulling a canoe, representing the colonial expeditions into Brazil's interior.
+The sculpture depicts Portuguese explorers, Indigenous peoples, Africans, and Mestizos pulling a canoe together.
+This scene tells the story of the expeditions that pushed into Brazil's interior and shows how different groups were part of these journeys.

 Location: São Paulo